Pr1sM/langtons_ant_release/README.md

 $ ./dhanwada_srinivas.assigment-0
 ```

-After the program completes, a file called `langton.mpeg` should be
+After the program completes, a file called `langton.mpg` should be
 available for you to view!

 > This program does use [NetPBM](http://netpbm.sourceforge.net) to translate